 Fintech developer Securrency raises $30 mln, to expand in UAE

-DUBAI, April 26 (Reuters) - Financial technology developer Securrency said on Monday it had raised $30 million in its latest funding round, which would be used to roll out the company's expansion plans.
+DUBAI, April 26 (Reuters) - Securrency, which develops digital infrastructure for banks and other financial service providers, said on Monday it had raised $30 million it its latest funding round, valuing the company at around $110 million.

+The Washington D.C.-based startup's Chief Executive Dan Doney told Reuters proceeds would be used to produce blockchain-based infrastructure for investors like State Street and U.S. Bank, and roll out a mobile wallet and fund management platform.

+It will also expand in the United Arab Emirates (UAE), where it already has an office, to provide financial services.

+"We believe the region is very well positioned between the Asian and European markets to become a global leader in finance," Doney said of the Middle East, with the company to use its Abu Dhabi office as a hub.

+Securrency, registered as a technology company in the UAE, has applied in Abu Dhabi to provide broker services and fund administrator services, which Doney said subsidiaries would operate.

-The Series B funding round included existing investor WisdomTree Investment WETF.O along with Abu Dhabi state fund Mubadala-backed Abu Dhabi Catalyst Partners, State Street and U.S. Bank.
+The Series B investors included existing investor WisdomTree Investment WETF.O along with Abu Dhabi state fund Mubadala-backed Abu Dhabi Catalyst Partners, State Street STT.N and U.S. Bank.

-Washington D.C.-based Securrency, which develops blockchain-based financial and regulatory technology, said it would use the funds to add new products, hire more staff and expand into new markets.

-"Securrency’s core platform will be the rails on which all future value can move securely with real-time settlement," Chief Executive Dan Doney said.

 ((Alexander.Cornwell@thomsonreuters.com;))